pingcap/docs-dm/en/test file.md

 - If you use TiDB Ansible to deploy the TiDB cluster, the monitoring system (Prometheus and Grafana) is deployed at the same time.

-After Prometheus and Grafana are successfully deployed, [configure Grafana](/deploy-monitoring-services.md#configure-grafana).
+After Prometheus and Grafana are successfully deployed.